KualiCo/easy-cursors/README.md

         var cursor = this.props.cursor
         var message = cursor.value

-        // you can set the value of your cursor
+        // change the value of your cursor, which will cause onUpdate to trigger
-        // which will cause onUpdate to trigger function onChange(e) {
+        // then App.render gets called with a fresh cursor function onChange(e) {
           cursor.value = e.target.value
         }